yojoecapital/notes/CS-581 Advanced Artificial Intelligence/7-Logistic-Regression.md

 ### Categorical Features

 - Logistic regression's parameters are feature weights so features need to have values that *can* be multiplied by a weight
-- If we have ==binary features==, we can either use
+- If we have **binary features**, we can either use
   -  $0|1$ which is for **indictor** functions as $0$ means no weight is effected
   - $-1|+1$ which is for non-indicator functions
 - What if we have categorical features that have more that 2 possible values like `Brown,Black,Blue`
-  - use ==one-hot-encoding== where instead of making the feature a single variable, we make it multiple indicator function
+  - use **one-hot-encoding** where instead of making the feature a single variable, we make it multiple indicator function

 ### Regularization